Mahmud Sadani

-Mahmoud El-Saadany, also transliterated as Mahmud Al-Saadani or al or el Saadani or Sa'dani (November 20, 1928 - May 4, 2010) was an Egyptian satirical writer and journalist.
+Mahmoud El-Saadany, also transliterated as Mahmud Al-Saadani or al or el Saadani or Sa'dani (20 November 1927 – 4 May 2010) was an Egyptian satirical writer and journalist.
 He is considered one of the pioneers of satirical writing in the Arab press.
-He is the older brother of the actor Salah El-Saadany.
 He participated in editing and founding a large number of Arab newspapers and magazines in Egypt and abroad.
 He headed the editorship of Sabah Al-Khair, an Egyptian magazine in the sixties.
 As a Nassirist, he also participated in political life during the reign of President Gamal Abdel Nasser, and was imprisoned during the reign of Anwar Sadat after he was convicted of participating in a coup attempt.

-He issued and headed the editorship of the July 23 magazine in his exile in London.
+El-Saadany issued and headed the editorship of the July 23 magazine in his exile in London.
 He returned to Egypt from his self-imposed exile in 1982 after the assassination of Sadat and was received by President Mubarak.
 He had relations with a number of Arab rulers such as Muammar Gaddafi and Saddam Hussein.
-He retired from journalism and public life in 2006 due to illness.
+He retired from journalism and public life in 2006 due to illness, and died in Giza on 4 May 2010, at the age of 81.

 Early life and career

 Mahmoud Othman Ibrahim El-Saadany grew up in the Giza district of Greater Cairo.
-At the beginning of his journalistic career, he worked in a number of small newspapers and magazines that were published on Muhammad Ali Street in Cairo, after which he worked in the “Al-Kashkul” magazine, which was published by Mamoun Al-Shinnawi until its closure.
+He is the older brother of the actor Salah El-Saadany.
+At the beginning of his journalistic career, he worked in a number of small newspapers and magazines that were published on Muhammad Ali Street in Cairo, after which he worked in the "Al-Kashkul" magazine, which was published by Mamoun Al-Shinnawi until its closure.
 Then he worked as a freelancer for some newspapers, such as Al-Masry newspaper, the mouthpiece of the Wafd Party.
 He also worked at Dar Al-Hilal.
 He also published, along with the cartoonist Toghan, a comic magazine that was shut down after a few issues.